LeonardoGazziro/trips-ingestion/README.md

 Pandas in chunks of 5000000 row, and save in Postgres in chunks of 10000 row.
 The chunk size can be changed on .secrets.toml file.

-After read and insert data in Postgres the file will be coped to a folder called processed.
+After reading and inserting data in Postgres the file will be coped to a folder called processed.

-The next step is execute SQL script file (/SQL/create_trips_log.sql), this sql will create a table in schema called operation, insert rows typed and create two views for similar trips and weekly trips.
+The next step is to execute the SQL script file (/SQL/create_trips_log.sql), this sql will create a table in schema called operation, insert typed rows and create two views for similar trips and weekly trips.

 ## GCP sketch